Authorization Criteria for Cementitious Materials for use in Concrete List

 Annual Requirements

-• A split sample of the supplier's cementitious material(s) sampled once each subsequent year after obtaining qualification status - submitted within the calendar quarter designated by the schedule posted below.
 The schedule will be updated and posted prior to the start of each calendar year.
 Caltrans' split of the sample(s) should be sent to the Department's Transportation Laboratory for testing.
 Supplier's split of the sample(s) should be tested by the supplier's quality control laboratory and results should be forwarded to the Department within 15 days after completion of all testing of the sample.
 Caltrans' split of the sample should be sent to the following address:

 Transportation Laboratory